ad-freiburg/qlever/README.md

 THERE HAS TO BE SUFFICIENT DISK SPACE IN UNDER THE PATH USE CHOOSE FOR YOUR INDEX!
 FOR NOW - ALL FILES HAVE TO BE UTF8 ENCODED!

+    You can use the files described and linked later in this document:
+    "How to obtain data to play around with"

 a) from an NTriples file (currently no blank nodes allowed):

     ./IndexBuilderMain -i /path/to/myindex -n /path/to/input.nt